klaudiadybal/TDD-ToDo-REST-API/README.md

 It allows you to manage a list of tasks, providing basic functionalities like creating, updating, retrieving and deleting to-do items.
-The application also features comprehensive RESTful API tests and was developed using the Test-Driven Development (TDD) approach and utilizes a H2 database.
+The application also features comprehensive RESTful API tests and was developed using the Test-Driven Development (TDD) approach and utilizes an H2 database.

 ## Features
 * **Retrieve to-do by ID:** You can retrieve a to-do item by specifying its unique ID.